French far-right's Marine Le Pen lauds Greek vote as win over 'EU oligarchy'

 Le Pen's star has been on the rise in France and in Europe in the past year since her National Front party performed well in European parliamentary and French regional elections.
 Surveys suggest she could make the second-round run-off in the 2017 presidential election, if not win outright.

-She has sought to capitalize on discontent over Socialist President Francois Hollande's handling of the economy and rising unemployment, and has made Europe's management of the Greek crisis a particular target for critique.
+She has sought to capitalise on discontent over Socialist President Francois Hollande's handling of the economy and rising unemployment, and has made Europe's management of the Greek crisis a particular target for critique.

 Her party's platform supports the end of the common currency zone and a return to more national-based policies on everything from immigration to the economy.